publiclab/plots2/doc/TESTING.md

 ### Pushing on `unstable`

-1. Drop a message in the [chatroom](https://gitter.im/publiclab/publiclab) that you are pushing to _unstable_, as other members also use it for testing their work so you don't want to shock them by pushing your work over their.
+1. Drop a message in the [chatroom](https://gitter.im/publiclab/publiclab) that you are pushing to _unstable_, as other members also use it for testing their work so you don't want to shock them by pushing your work over theirs.
 After dropping the message, wait for 5 mins, and if no one mention that they are using the branch, then go to step 2.
 2. Push using: `git push -f https://github.com/publiclab/plots2.git HEAD:unstable`.<br><br>**Note:** If you get this message - `remote: Permission to publiclab/plots2.git denied to <username>` then you don't have permission to push to _unstable_ branch.
-But, don't worry, feel free to ask in https://gitter.im/publiclab/publiclab and someone else with push permission to unstable will push your work(PR/branch) for you.
+But, don't worry, feel free to ping @publiclab/maintainers on your open PR to request access or ask in https://gitter.im/publiclab/publiclab and someone else with write access will push your work (PR/branch) for you.
 3. See build Progress at https://jenkins.laboratoriopublico.org/job/Plots-Unstable/.
 It takes 8-15 mins for build to complete.
 4. Test website: https://unstable.publiclab.org/.

-Also, if your PR is merged into plots2/master, then your changes will get deployed to https://stable.publiclab.org, so feel free to test your work there if your PR is merged.
+Once your PR is merged into plots2/master, code is only deployed to the live site [publiclab.org](publiclab.org) after some time by our maintainers.
+(They often send a message in our Gitter chatroom to notify contributors of this update).
+Fortunately, you can see your changes implemented immediately at https://stable.publiclab.org, which builds from the master branch.
+This is useful for testing your work again after a merge.